hamed-rezaee/bloc_dependency_manager/README.md

 ## Key Features

 - **Centralized BLoC Management:** Register and manage all Blocs through a single BlocManager instance.
-- **Lazy and Eager Registration:** Register Blocs only when needed or immediately, based on your app’s requirements.
 - **State Emission and Custom Listeners:** Attach state listeners and create custom emitters to manage and track state changes across Blocs.
 - **Automated Resource Disposal:** Dispose of Blocs and related listeners automatically to prevent memory leaks.
 - **Seamless Integration with BLoC Library:** Works smoothly with the bloc package to manage state across applications.